tconbeer/harlequin-web/src/docs/getting-started.md

 pipx install harlequin
 ```

-If you want to control the version of DuckDB that Harlequin uses, see the [Troubleshooting](troubleshooting#duckdb-version-mismatch) page.
+If you want to control the version of DuckDB that Harlequin uses, see the [Troubleshooting](troubleshooting/duckdb-version-mismatch) page.

-## Using Harlequin
+## Using Harlequin with DuckDB

 From any shell, to open one or more DuckDB database files: